joelouthan/theologic.us/content/posts/here-is-love/0011-here-is-love-death-and-life-galatians-220.md

 tags:
   - 'Romans 8'
 series:
-  - 'Here is Love'
+  - "Here is Love"
 showtoc: false
-draft: true
+draft: false
 ---
 My life is not my own.
 My heart, my soul, my flesh, my mind, and my strength: all of it does not belong to me.